Ergodicity and stability of hybrid systems with piecewise constant type state-dependent switching: Introduction

 \item If we use a sequence of state-dependent $Q$-matrix in the form \eqref{a-3} to approximate a state-dependent $Q$-matrix $(q_{ij}(x))$ satisfying $x\mapsto q_{ij}(x)$ being Lipschitz continuous, the corresponding hybrid systems will converge to the limit system.

-\item Provide explicit conditions to justify the stability in probability and ergodicity of hybrid systems with threshold type switching.
+\item Provide explicit conditions to justify the stability in probability and ergodicity of hybrid systems with piecewise constant type switching.
 These conditions generalize the corresponding results for the hybrid systems with Markovian switching, and are quite sharp as being illustrated via concrete examples. \end{enumerate}

 The paper is organized as follows.
-In Section 2, we establish the existence and uniqueness of hybrid systems with threshold type switching by developing Skorokhod's representation theorem.
+In Section 2, we establish the existence and uniqueness of hybrid systems with piecewise constant type switching by developing Skorokhod's representation theorem.
 Section 3 is devoted to the approximation problem.
 We shall show that when the sequence of $Q$-matrices $(q_{ij}^{(n)}(x))$, $n\geq 1$, approximates to a $Q$-matrix $(q_{ij}(x))$ being Lipschitz continuous in $x$, then the corresponding processes $X_t^{(n)}$ will approximate $X_t$ in certain sense.
-In Section 4, we investigate the stability in probability and ergodic property of stochastic hybrid systems with threshold type switching.
+In Section 4, we investigate the stability in probability and ergodic property of stochastic hybrid systems with piecewise constant type switching.
 The sharpness of the obtained criteria is illustrated through examples.